UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Experimental results

 \section{Experimental results}

-The proposed approach is applied to nine benchmark datasets from the UCI Repository\footnote{http://www.ics.uci. edu/~ mlearn/MLRepository. html} in Section \ref{ssec3_1}.
-Section \ref{ssec3_2} presents a summary of the performance obtained for all the proposed approaches.
+The proposed approach is applied to the synthetic dataset with different conditions and nine benchmark datasets from the UCI Repository\footnote{http://www.ics.uci. edu/~ mlearn/MLRepository. html} and one COVID-19 dataset \footnote{https://www.kaggle.com/einsteindata4u/covid19} in Section \ref{ssec3_1}.
+All the classifiers are implemented in MATLAB 7.0 environment on a PC with an Intel P4 processor with 4 GB RAM.
+Section 3.2 summarizes the performance obtained for all the proposed approaches.